 The word 'jalfrezi' comes from the Bengali language 'jhal' means hot or spicy, and 'frezi' means suitable for a diet.

-Paneer Jalfrezi can be found on the menu of many Indian restaurants across the world.
-It is typically served with naan, roti, or rice and is a great option for vegetarians.
+Paneer Jalfrezi can be found on the menu of many Indian restaurants worldwide.
+It is typically served with naan, roti, or basmati rice and is a great option for vegetarians.

 - Paneer: Homemade fresh paneer always tastes best.
 However, you can easily find paneer at nearby Indian grocery stores in the freezer or fridge section.
 Also, the paneer should be cut lengthwise.